 Australia’s mobile phone providers are Telstra, Optus and Vodafone.
 You can usually buy a mobile phone SIM card at airports or at mobile phone shops in cities.

 So what are you waiting for?
-Start planning your dream Australia trip now!
+Start planning your dream Australia trip now using my ultimate Australia travel guide!
 Take a look at my Top 10 Things to do in Australia post and at four suggested Australia travel itineraries.
 This beautiful continent draws travellers from around the world to its unique landscapes, fascinating wildlife and chilled-out lifestyle.

 By Natasha von Geldern